jfmengels/blog/content/blog/elm-review-v2/index.md

 ## Visiting the README.md file

-The README is an integral part of the project especially for packages.
+The README is an integral part of the project, especially for packages.
 For package authors and their users, it is important that everything in there is correct.

 This version introduces a visitor for the README, which allows you to collect data and report errors on it.
 Those errors can be fixed automatically.